-The Helping Give Away Psychological Science (HGAPS) Club System is an initiative started by Dr. Eric Youngstrom, president-elect of the Society of Clinical Child & Adolescent Psychology, and Mian-Li Ong, M.A., current student representative of the Society.
-Our goal is to work in small teams to improve the information about psychology on Wikipedia and in the community.
+The Helping Give Away Psychological Science (HGAPS) Club System is an initiative started by Dr. Eric Youngstrom, president (2016 & 2019) of the Society of Clinical Child & Adolescent Psychology, and Dr. Mian-Li Ong, at the time a student representative of the Society.
+HGAPS works in small teams to improve the information about psychology on Wikipedia and in the community.
 We aim to produce resources at the level of a college textbook on the topic and help clinicians, clients, and educators each find high quality resources quickly.
 This project has been funded by grants from the Society of Clinical Child & Adolescent Psychology (SCCAP), Association for Psychological Science (APS), Society for a Science of Clinical Psychology (SSCP), and American Psychological Association (APA).

-Members can participate in regular meetings, Fall Fest activities, and spring events such as a 5K walk/run for charity, as well as edit Wikipedia pages on psychology and related topics.
+Members can participate in regular meetings, focused projects responding to particular needs or events, and spring events such as a 5K walk/run for charity, as well as edit Wikipedia pages on psychology and related topics.
 There are also opportunities to present information at regional and national conferences.

 Click here to go to the HGAPS website.